pieshee/ACM-ICPC/README.md

 ACM-ICPC problems :>()
 ```
 Have a play & make some mistakes & learn something
-delete it a few times and go wild
+delete it a few times & code
-hahahah!
 ```